Bucheimer Speedloader

 Duration: 1:38

-This video demonstrates the Bucheimer speedloader, patented in 1963 and manufactured by Selenus Industries.
-It's a gravity-feed system with single-button operation designed for K-frame revolvers.
-The primary drawback highlighted is its soft, 'mushy' release mechanism, lacking tactile feedback.
+This video reviews the Bucheimer speedloader, patented in 1963 and manufactured by Selenus Industries.
+It's a gravity-feed system with a single button operation designed for K-frame Smith & Wesson revolvers.
+The presenter highlights its ease of use but notes a significant drawback: the lack of tactile or audible feedback when cartridges are loaded, making it difficult to confirm a successful load.

 Quick Summary

-The Bucheimer speedloader, patented in 1963, is a gravity-feed accessory for K-frame revolvers.
-It features a single-button operation that deforms an internal disc to release cartridges.
-However, its main drawback is a 'mushy' release lacking tactile feedback, making it hard to confirm loading.
+The Bucheimer speedloader, patented in 1963, is a gravity-feed system designed for K-frame Smith & Wesson revolvers.
+It operates with a single button that deforms an internal disc to load cartridges.
+However, its main drawback is the lack of tactile or audible feedback, making it hard to confirm a successful load.

 Frequently Asked Questions

-What is the main complaint about the Bucheimer speedloader?
+What is the main criticism of the Bucheimer speedloader?

-The Bucheimer speedloader was patented in 1963.
-It was manufactured by Selenus Industries and sold by Bucheimer, a company known for holsters and accessories at the time.
+The Bucheimer speedloader was manufactured by Selenus Industries and sold by Bucheimer, a company known for producing holsters and accessories at the time of its patent in 1963.

 More Tactical & Gear Videos You Might Like